syncfusion-content/maui-docs/MAUI/Maps/markers.md

 Markers can be used to denote the locations.
 It is possible to use the built-in symbols or display a custom control at a specific latitude and longitude on a map.

-To learn more about our .NET MAUI Maps markers, you can check the below video.
+To learn more about the .NET MAUI Maps markers, you can check the following video.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=XGeOzARor3U"%}